YashPradhan77/Redis-with-ElastiCache/README.md

 # For Queues & DLQ
 In redis queues , a queue can be implemented using lists , a list will be automatically created when pushed an item onto it.

-4. Obtain Primary Endpoint from Redis Cluster
-5. Then run the python script —>